Yebelay/My-personal-website/content/authors/admin/_index.md

 title: Yebelay Berehan
 ---

-Yebelay Berehan is a lecturer of Biostatistics at department of Statistics and Researcher at Center for Evaluation and development.
-I have 11 year of experience in teaching and implementing statistics.
-My interest is Causal inference, Longitudinal data analysis, Survival data analysis.
-I am good in statistical programming and data analytics using R.  Statistical software: R SAS, STATA, SPSS.
+I have dual master's degrees in Biostatistics from Stellenbosch University and Statistics from Addis Ababa University, coupled with 11+ years of experience in project leading, data management, analysis, and teaching.
+These experiences equipped me with a deep understanding of complex data, its management, analysis and use with application of different statistical methods.
+I have interest in causal inference, longitudinal data analysis and survival data analysis.
+I have a piece of statistical software training experiences (R, SAS, SPSS).

 To download or look my CV click {{< staticref "uploads/resume.pdf" "newtab" >}} {{< icon name="download" pack="fas" >}}{{< /staticref >}}.